The Incredible Lightness of Being a Baby: Reception

+Viewing figures

+The episode earned a 0.5 rating and was watched by 1.58 millions viewers, which was the second-most watched show on Fox that night.

+Critical response

 Dennis Perkins from The A.V.
 Club gave the episode a B− stating "There's nothing inherently wrong with anything in ‘The Unbearable Lightness Of Being A Baby,’ but there's nothing memorable about it, either.
 (The extreme sports couch gag notwithstanding.
 Letting different animators go to town on the mandatory episodic preamble has produced some truly memorable results in recent years, and, if this one isn't equal to the best, its stylized depictions of the family at extreme play is pretty bracing.)
 I have to confess that personal preference plays into my indifference for the episode, as neither Cletus nor Maggie hold much interest for me as central characters.
 That said, I'm always willing to have the show change my mind, but their depictions here succumb to the expected pitfalls."

-Den of Geek gave this episode 3.5 out of 5 stars.
+Tony Sokol of Den of Geek gave this episode 3.5 out of 5 stars.
+He called the episode "light and fun."
+He highlighted the character development of Maggie.